Divisions are the main form of voting in the House of Commons. This briefing paper describes how it works and how it developed.Jump to full report >>

 The main form of voting in the House of Commons is known as a ‘division’.
 Members vote by walking through either an Aye (yes) or a No lobby.
 Their names are recorded as they file past the clerks and are then counted by the Tellers.
 Electronic voting has been considered in the past but not trialled or introduced.

-Provisions exist for what must happen if a vote is tied, for the quorum required for a vote, how pecuniary interests must be handled, and how Members may record an abstention.
-There have also been systems of ‘pairing’, organised between political parties, to allow Government party Members ‘time off’ from voting in exchange for a Member from the Opposition also being absent.
+Provisions exist for what must happen if a vote is tied, for the quorum required for a vote, how financial interests must be handled, and how Members may record an abstention.
+There have also been systems of ‘pairing’, organised between political parties.
+Since January 2019 there has been the introduction of proxy voting.

-This Standard Note describes the current practice and historical development of divisions.
+This briefing paper describes the current practice and historical development of divisions.